v8/v8.dev/src/blog/pointer-compression.md

 }
 ```

-If the upper 32 bits of a Smi will be ignored, we can assume them to be undefined.
+If the upper 32 bits of a Smi are ignored, we can assume them to be undefined.
 Then, we can avoid the special casing between the pointer and Smi cases and unconditionally add the base when decompressing, even for Smis!
 We call this approach “Smi-corrupting”.

 ```cpp
 // New decompression implementation